-Figure 3: A) The subindex of the Threatened Mammal Index (TMX) that includes monitoring data on sites without targeted management of threatened and near-threatened mammal taxa or for which no information on management was provided by the custodians.
+Figure 4: A) The subindex of the Threatened Mammal Index (TMX) that includes monitoring data on sites without targeted management of threatened and near-threatened mammal taxa or for which no information on management was provided by the custodians.

-- B) A map showing where threatened and near-threatened mammal data with no (known) targeted management were recorded. - C) This dot plot shows the years for which monitoring data were available to compile the index.
-Each row represents a time series where a species was monitored with a consistent method at a single site. - D) The number of taxa (in black circles) and number of time series (in blue diamonds) used to calculate the index for each year.
+- B) A map showing where threatened and near-threatened mammal data with no (known) targeted management were recorded.
+Far offshore islands have been excluded from the map but are included in the index. - C) This dot plot shows the years for which monitoring data were available to compile the index.
+Each row represents a time series where a species was monitored with a consistent method at a